AETN to change name to Arkansas PBS

 LITTLE ROCK, Ark.
-(KNWA) — The Arkansas Educational Television Network (AETN) is changing its name to Arkansas PBS, the network announced on Friday.
+(KFTA) — The Arkansas Educational Television Network (AETN) is changing its name to Arkansas PBS, the network announced on Friday.

 The move, which takes effect on February 28, will feature a “new redesigned logo, a bold color/pallete, and a modern, custom typeface designed to better speak to Arkansans across platforms, from televisions to mobile devices.”